MicrosoftDocs/cpp-docs/docs/standard-library/move-iterator-class.md

 The class template describes an object that behaves like an iterator except when dereferenced.
 It stores a random-access iterator of type `Iterator`, accessed by way of the member function `base()`.
 All operations on a `move_iterator` are performed directly on the stored iterator, except that the result of `operator*` is implicitly cast to `value_type&&` to make an rvalue reference.

-A `move_iterator` might be capable of operations that are not defined by the wrapped iterator.
-These operations should not be used.
+A `move_iterator` might be capable of operations that aren't defined by the wrapped iterator.
+These operations shouldn't be used.

 ### Constructors